 Launched in 2013, Lamudi is a global property portal focusing exclusively on emerging markets and in November joined with real estate agencies in Dar es Salaam to work together to establish a first-ever official real estate association in Tanzania.

 A late entrant who joined the online retail platform was OLX who entered via Facebook's Internet.org app where Mr Thomas Platenga, OLX's Head of Sub-Saharan Africa, expressed his joy in a statement at the company finally being able to embark on this venture.

 In November, this year, following its recent successful launches in Cameroon and Uganda, Africa's leading online retailer Jumia announced its expansion to Tanzania, bringing the number of countries in which the e-commerce site is active to ten and marks its continuous expansion in Africa.

 According to the World Economic Outlook Database by the International Monetary Fund, Tanzania is Africa's 13th largest economy, with a nominal GDP of 33 billion US dollars and an economic growth rate of 7 per cent as of 2013.
 Tanzanians thus build an increasing purchasing power, along with a growing interest in consumer goods.

-Jumia Market is part of Africa Internet Holding (AIG).
+Jumia is part of Africa Internet Holding (AIG).
 AIG introduces and accelerates the online shift in Africa – for its people and its culture.
-AIG has built up multiple web companies including: Jumia Market, Zando, Jumia Market, Hellofood, Lamudi, Carmudi, Jovago and Easy Taxi.
+AIG has built up multiple web companies including: Jumia, Zando, Jumia, Hellofood, Lamudi, Carmudi, Jovago and Easy Taxi.